cherylwang20/cherylwang20.github.io/_projects/1_project.md

 Sarcopenia is affecting more than

-We use PPO to train the MyoSuite Lowerlimb body.
+Using the MyoSuite as the Musculoskeletal Simulation and RL controller trained using PPO policy, we train the agent to maintain balance under a perturbed external force.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">